Welcome to the Grove City Marching Band!

 Charms is the system that is used by the band to handle payments for fees, distribution of the music for the show, itineraries, hand-outs and forms, and much more.
 It is required to have a charms account.
 Here are the instructions on how to access your Charms account.

-INCOMING FRESHMEN: All freshmen accounts are active on charms as of 5/11/2018.
-The first time you login, you use the student's SWCSD Student ID number and it will then prompt you to change your password.
+All freshmen accounts are now active.
+The first time you login you will use the student's SWCSD Student ID number (NO leading zeroes...4-6 digits) and it will then prompt you to change your password.

 Important note about Charms: All Director communication is distributed through Charms, this includes itineraries.
 So, use the instructions above to update your personal information, especially your E-mail address, so you can receive this vital information.

 This is one of the most important things (apart from Charms).
-The Yahoo Group is how you find out about booster events, requests for volunteers, and Fundraisers (Including Invites to the concession stand events).
-If you are not on the Yahoo Group, you will often not have the latest updated information.
-Here are the instructions for joining the Yahoo Group.
+The Booster E-mail Group is how you find out about uniform information, booster events, requests for volunteers, and Fundraisers (Including Invites to the concession stand events).
+If you are not on the Booster E-mail Group, you will often not have the latest updated information.
+Here are the instructions for joining the Booster E-mail Group.

 Join the Band Boosters Organization

-Click HERE to download and fill out the Booster Membership Application.
+The Booster Membership Application is online.
 Membership in the band boosters is $5/person/year.
 The Parents of a child in band would be considered Active Booster Members; relatives such as aunts, uncles, grandparents, or even friends, are Associate members.
 Associate members are not eligible to vote on Booster matters.

 All parents are strongly encouraged to become a Booster member.
 This is a great way to your student and make their band experience the best it can be.
 For insurance reasons, all who participate in any Booster activities, including chaperoning and all fundraising activities, must be Booster members.

-Submit your Booster Application ASAP so you are eligible to start participating.
+Submit your Booster Application ASAP so you are eligible to start participating: Online

 Interested in chaperoning?